 This memorable video story from Habitat for Humanity Canada packs a punch in only 26 seconds.

 6. You MUST include a call to action.

-Yes, it’s nice to get hundreds (or even thousands) of views on a video, but what’s the point unless you get people to do something?
+Yes, it’s nice to get hundreds (or even thousands) of video views, but what’s the point unless you get people to do something?
 If no one takes action, it’s a missed opportunity.

 So, if you haven’t signed up yet for the (free!)
 Google for Nonprofit program then do it now.

-Among many benefits, you will be able to create a clickable call to action overlay to your videos that can drive your viewer directly to a web page for taking action—to donate, sign a petition, or email a legislator, for example.
+Among many benefits, you will be able to create a clickable call to action overlay to your videos that can drive viewers directly to a web page for taking action—to donate, sign a petition, or email a legislator, for example.

 Here’s a brief, low-tech homemade video from Heal the Bay.
-With a call to action at the end, this video could be powerful AND create change.
+With a call to action at the end, this video could have been powerful AND created change.
 Without it, it’s a missed opportunity.